wilfried-cartman/ftp_api/README.md

 ### `node app`

 Runs app launch server and all the apps entry point in `src/fileController.js`<br>
-Images are must store in `src/assets/`.
+Files are must stored in `src/assets/`.
 Add your provider folder before store files.
 Use [http://localhost:3000](http://localhost:3000) to make an Api call.

 ## For the debug